 Sharks, right?
 Believe it or not, animal life should be the least of your concerns.
 Out of the 100 scuba deaths that occur each year, almost none are due to sharks.
 And of those that are shark-related, all happened in shallow waters where the victim was standing or swimming close to the shore, not while they were diving.

 Equipment Malfunction: The majority of the time that there is an accident underwater, it involves equipment malfunctions or failure to follow safety procedures.
-That is why you should never dive alone.
+That is why you always dive with a buddy and stick together.
 If one diver is incapacitated for whatever reason, then he or she may need assistance to survive that incident.

 The Squeeze or Sinus and Ear Problems: This occurs when divers do not equalize the pressure inside their diving mask.
 As they dive further and further down, the increasing pressure difference causes the mask to painfully squeeze against their face.
 The high pressure can also cause sinus and ear pain.
 In order to keep pressure equalized in the mask, just exhale with your nose.